likeastore/ngDialog/README.md

 ## Themes

 Currently ngDialog contains two default themes that show how easily you can create your own.
-Check ``examples`` folder for demonstration purposes.
+Check ``example`` folder for demonstration purposes.

 ## Licence